Trainee Patent Attorney

-Emma received a First Class MBio degree from the University of Warwick.
-For her master’s project, she researched into the regulation of autophagy in fruit flies.
 She also studied for a PhD at the Francis Crick Institute and was awarded her doctorate by King’s College London.
-Her PhD research focused on the role of neuron-glial interactions during developmental neurite remodelling in the fruit fly visual system.
-During her PhD, Emma had the opportunity to attend a Developmental Neuroscience course and present her research at the Okinawa Institute of Science and Technology.
+Her PhD research focused on the underlying mechanisms involved in neural circuit formation in the fruit fly visual system.
+During her PhD, Emma had the opportunity to attend a developmental neuroscience course and present her research at the Okinawa Institute of Science and Technology.

 Memberships & organisations

 Emma is a student member of the Chartered Institute of Patent Attorneys (CIPA).